kalavai-net/kalavai-client/README.md

 ![Kalavai logo](docs/docs/assets/images/ui_dashboard_multiple.png)

-Check out our [getting started guide](https://kalavai-net.github.io/kalavai-client/getting_started/) for next steps on how to add more workers to your pool.
+Check out our [getting started guide](https://kalavai-net.github.io/kalavai-client/getting_started/) for next steps on how to add more workers to your pool, or use our [managed seeds service](https://kalavai-net.github.io/kalavai-client/getting_started/#1b-managed-pools-create-a-seed) for over-the-internet AI pools.

 ## Enough already, let's run stuff!